BigSoftVideo/DOTE/cues.md

 - Video-cues can be deleted.
     - Select the video-cue, open the video-cue panel, and choose `Delete`.
-- The [Primary and Secondary Media Player panels](media-panel.md) can be independently locked to the bookmarked video-cue.
+- [Media Player panels](media-panel.md) can be independently locked to the bookmarked video-cue.
-    - On each video view, click on the video-cue lock button.
+    - On each Media Player panel, click on the video-cue lock button as desired.
-    - The primary Media Player panel is locked to follow video-cues by default; the secondary Media Player panel is set to save viewport by default.

 Please note that edits to video-cues are tracked by the UI in _DOTE_.
 For instance, if you move a video-cue to another position on the timeline, then you can undo those actions with the [Undo/Redo](undo.md) function.